Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 Example: Glenn paid qualified tuition of $20,000.
 He is eligible for a maximum lifetime learning credit of $2,000 ($10,000 × 20%).

-In order to claim either credit, qualifying educational expenses must be paid for an “eligible student.”
+To claim either credit, qualifying educational expenses must be paid for an “eligible student.”
 An eligible student can be yourself, your spouse, or your dependent for whom you claim an exemption.
 The meaning of an eligible student is different for each credit.
 Below are the general requirements to be considered an eligible student:

 American Opportunity Credit (AOC)